Building Change into University DNA

 You have said that the students and faculty are important for the development of social entrepreneurship, but why is social entrepreneurship important for the development of faculty and students?

 I would say that it’s all about timing, and what Ashoka calls the “historical moment” or “historical opportunity.”
 It sounds lofty, but it truly feels like there’s a historical moment happening right now in higher education: a moment of crisis, of change, but also of opportunity.
-From our vantage point, higher education is experience the same kinds of changes that are happening in lots of other sectors—finance, book publishing, and media.
+From our vantage point, higher education is experiencing the same kinds of changes that are happening in lots of other sectors—finance, book publishing, and media.

 Social entrepreneurs tend to come in when the system is broken, when it needs updating, or when it needs to be more inclusive or more relevant.
 There is an opportunity for social entrepreneurs to play a role in higher education, and we have formed a designation for the most pioneering universities called Changemaker Campuses.
 These campuses require an entrepreneurial change leader—such as an Ashoka fellow—who knows how to innovate from within a university, and who can activate a change team among faculty, students, and higher-level administrators.
 It’s important to have the ears of people up and down the hierarchy, and motivate them to build an ecosystem of programs, both curricular and extracurricular.